2024 Heritage Calgary Awards, Advocacy & Volunteerism - Crescent Heights Community Association

 Crescent Heights Community Association

-The Crescent Heights Community is located just north of the Bow River between Edmonton Trail and Centre Street North.
+The Crescent Heights Community is located just north of the Bow River between Edmonton Trail and 4 Street NW.
 The community is home to the largest concentration of heritage homes north of the Bow River.
 It is also home to a significant tree canopy with many trees, like the homes, nearing 100 years in age.

 In response to ongoing redevelopment and the loss of both older homes and trees, the Crescent Heights Community Association set out to help the City of Calgary design Heritage Guidelines to help prevent further loss of these assets.